| Mento Video Downloads |

 movies.
 From 1939, its the earliest video of Jamaican music I've

 encountered.
 This scene opens the film.
 Colby Graham has IDed the location as Hope Botanical Gardens.
 Later in the movie, there is a Pocomania performance, somewhat bastardized, as its been repurposed into a scene of voodoo in service of the film's plot.
 Anyone curious to see it can purchase the film from Amazon very inexpensively.
-This was discovered by Dr. Leah Rosenberg (Florida State University) and Leonardo Vidigal (Federal University of Minas |
+This was rediscovered by Dr. Leah Rosenberg (Florida State University) and Leonardo Vidigal (Federal University |

 |